Advanced Vocab Words - Set 8 Flashcards

 118

-# Fill in the blank with the most appropriate vocabulary word.
-Their argument became \_\_\_\_\_\_ after the new evidence emerged. ## Footnote *Hint: The word starts with 'u'.*
+# Fill in the blank: Their argument became \_\_\_\_\_\_ after the new evidence emerged. ## Footnote ***Hint:*** *Starts with "u" and means "not defensible or sustainable".*

 untenable ## Footnote *untenable (un-**ten**-ih-bull)* adj. impossible to maintain or defend, as of an opinion